 A2.2 Physical Abuse

-Physical abuse involves hitting, shaking, throwing, poisoning, burning scalding, drowning, suffocation or otherwise causing physical harm to the students.
-It may also be when a parent/carer feigns the symptoms of, or deliberately causes ill health in a student they are looking after.
-This situation is called fabricated or induced illness in a student.
+Physical abuse involves hitting, shaking, throwing, poisoning, burning, scalding, drowning, suffocation or otherwise causing physical harm to the pupils.
+It may also be when a parent/carer feigns the symptoms of, or deliberately causes ill health in a pupil they are looking after.
+This situation is called fabricated or induced illness in a pupil.

 Possible Signs of Physical Abuse

-The persistent failure to meet a student’s basic physical and/or psychological needs.
-Likely to result in the serious impairment of the student’s health or development.
+The persistent failure to meet a pupil’s basic physical and/or psychological needs.
+Likely to result in the serious impairment of the pupil’s health or development.
 It may occur during pregnancy as a result of maternal substance use.

-Once a student is born, it may involve a parent/carer failing to:
+Once a pupil is born, it may involve a parent/carer failing to:

-- Protect a student from physical harm or danger
+● Protect a pupil from physical harm or danger

 Possible Signs of Neglect